SimonLiaowong/penguin-trap/README.md

 ## goal of project

-* Starter: find the maximum move in any n*n suqare-grid penguin-trap board
+* Starter: find the maximum move in any n*n suqare-grid penguin-trap board (where n is odd integer)
 * Final: find the maximum move in any hexagonal-grid penguin-trap board
   * Define hexagoal grid and its size